-Entrepreneurs are always on the look out for opportunities.
-They explore and exploit opportunities,, encourage effective resource mobilisation of capital and skill, bring in new products and services and develops markets for growth of the economy.
-In this way, they help increasing gross national product as well as per capita income of the people in a country.
-Increase in gross national product and per capita income of the people in a country, is a sign of economic growth.
+Entrepreneurs are always on the lookout for opportunities.
+They explore and exploit opportunities,, encourage effective resource mobilization of capital and skill, bring in new products and services and develop markets for growth of the economy.
+In this way, they help increasing gross national products as well as per capita income of the people in a country.
+An increase in gross national product and per capita income of the people in a country is a sign of economic growth.

 (7) Improvement in the Standard of Living:

-Increase in the standard of living of the people is a characteristic feature of economic development of the country.
-Entrepreneurs play a key role in increasing the standard of living of the people by adopting latest innovations in the production of wide variety of goods and services in large scale that too at a lower cost.
-This enables the people to avail better quality goods at lower prices which results in the improvement of their standard of living.
+An increase in the standard of living of the people is a characteristic feature of the economic development of the country.
+Entrepreneurs play a key role in increasing the standard of living of the people by adopting the latest innovations in the production of a wide variety of goods and services in a large scale that too at a lower cost.
+This enables the people to avail of better quality goods at lower prices which results in the improvement of their standard of living.

 (8) Promotes Country’s Export Trade:

-Entrepreneurs help in promoting a country’s export-trade, which is an important ingredient of economic development.
-They produce goods and services in large scale for the purpose earning huge amount of foreign exchange from export in order to combat the import dues requirement.
+Entrepreneurs help in promoting a country’s export trade, which is an important ingredient of economic development.
+They produce goods and services on a large scale for the purpose of earning huge amounts of foreign exchange from export in order to combat the import dues requirement.
 Hence import substitution and export promotion ensure economic independence and development.

 (9) Induces Backward and Forward Linkages:

-Entrepreneurs like to work in an environment of change and try to maximise profits by innovation.
-When an enterprise is established in accordance with the changing technology, it induces backward and forward linkages which stimulate the process of economic development in the country.
+Entrepreneurs like to work in an environment of change and try to maximize profits by innovation.
+When an enterprise is established in accordance with the changing technology, it induces backward and forwards linkages that stimulate the process of economic development in the country.

 (10) Facilitates Overall Development:

-Entrepreneurs act as catalytic agent for change which results in chain reaction.
-Once an enterprise is established, the process of industrialisation is set in motion.
-This unit will generate demand for various types of units required by it and there will be so many other units which require the output of this unit.
-This leads to overall development of an area due to increase in demand and setting up of more and more units.
-In this way, the entrepreneurs multiply their entrepreneurial activities, thus creating an environment of enthusiasm and conveying an impetus for overall development of the area.
+Entrepreneurs act as catalytic agents for change which results in a chain reaction.
+Once an enterprise is established, the process of industrialization is set in motion.
+This unit will generate demand for various types of units required by it and there will be so many other units that require the output of this unit.
+This leads to the overall development of an area due to an increase in demand and setting up of more and more units.
+In this way, the entrepreneurs multiply their entrepreneurial activities, thus creating an environment of enthusiasm and conveying an impetus for the overall development of the area.

 Source: Preserve Articles